June 13, 2017

-Last year’s Wondai Sprints winner, Toowoomba driver Ray Vandersee, was second fastest this year in his Skelta G-Force open-wheeler, just .0087 seconds behind Paxton.
+Last year’s Wondai Sprints winner, Toowoomba driver Ray Vandersee, was second fastest this year in his Skelta G-Force, just .0087 seconds behind Paxton.

 Justin McCarthy, from Bribie Island, took the double: his vintage Austin 7 Sports Special recorded the slowest lap time last year, and repeated the feat in 2017.